 Check out this one-day itinerary of Nelson Mandela attractions in Pretoria.
 (Photo: iStock)

-Across the country citizens from all spheres of society are celebrating the life and legacy of our first democratically elected president on his 100th year.
 While he may no longer be around to guide us, he is still inspiring people around the world to do their bit to make the world a little bit better for everyone else.

 SEE: Get your proudly SA #Madiba100 t-shirt and be part of these Mandela centenary celebrations in Mzansi

-As part of the centenary celebration, South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.
+Last year South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.

 The App was developed to help users locate and explore places that shaped Nelson Mandela’s journey and provides information on the Madiba attractions’ operating hours, tours, ticket prices and contact information.
 Click here for more information.